 Blood tests are not typically used to diagnose breast cancer, but they may be ordered at some point during your treatment to check things like hormone levels or your liver function.
 Your doctor may also order what’s called a tumor markers test, which measures certain substances in your blood that may indicate the presence of cancer.
 However, tumor marker tests are not definitive and should not be used on their own to diagnose cancer.

-There are a wide variety of diagnostic tests and procedures that can be used to assess breast cancer.
-The type of test recommended for you will depend on your individual situation.
+All these tests together provide a more comprehensive picture of the nature of the breast cancer, which is crucial in developing the most effective treatment plan.
+The types of testing recommended for you will depend on your individual situation.
 More information on diagnostics can be found here on the NCI website.
 If you have any questions about any of the diagnostic tests you’ve been asked to undergo, don’t hesitate to ask your doctor for more information.
 It is important to work together to get the care you need.

 Treatment

-If you have been diagnosed with breast cancer, you may be wondering what your treatment options are.
-Keep in mind that your specific treatment plan may vary depending on the stage and type of breast cancer you have, as well as your overall health and your own personal treatment goals.
+Your specific treatment plan will vary depending on the stage and type of breast cancer you have, as well as your overall health and your own personal treatment goals.
 According to current National Comprehensive Cancer Network (NCCN) guidelines, the most common treatments for breast cancer are surgery, radiation therapy, chemotherapy, and hormone therapy.

 Surgery